Clinical Trials

 • Detection

-• Recruitment commenced November 2023 as a network study across all VAMCs coordinated from a single US VA site
+• Recruitment commenced November 2023 as a network study across all US Veterans Affairs Medical Centers coordinated from a single Veterans Affairs site

-• A total of 23 patients have consented for the study with 5 samples received to date
+• 208 patients have been consented for the study with 102 samples received to date

 AUSSIE